AGREEMENT ESTABLISHING AN ALLIANCE

-OSHA and American Warehouse Systems will work together to achieve the following
+OSHA and American Warehouse Systems will work together to achieve the following training and education goals:

 - Develop warehouse safety and health training materials and educational programs on best practice standards and guidelines.

 - Deliver or arrange for the delivery of the courses.